Generous givers blessed 8.9 million kids

 Stock photo | Pixabay

-The Enterprise welcomes letters to the editor of 350 words or fewer.
+The Enterprise welcomes letters to the editor.
 Letters should be signed with the writer's name and hometown.
 Include a phone number for verification purposes.
 Phone numbers are not published.
-Email your letter to the editor to email@example.com and designate The Enterprise in the subject line or email body.
+Email your letter to the editor to firstname.lastname@example.org and designate The Enterprise in the subject line or email body.

 Despite a global pandemic, residents throughout the Coastal Plain N.C.
 Area Team shared the true meaning of Christmas with children in need this past holiday season.

 At curbside drop-off locations for the Samaritan’s Purse project Operation Christmas Child, generosity of donors across the U.S., resulted in more than 7.8 million shoebox gifts collected in 2020.
 Combined with those collected from partnering countries in 2020, the ministry is now sending more than 8.9 million shoebox gifts to children worldwide.

 Through shoeboxes — packed with fun toys, school supplies and hygiene items — volunteers brought joy to children in need around the world.
 Each gift-filled shoebox is a tangible expression of God’s love, and it is often the first gift these children have ever received.
 Through the continued generosity of donors since 1993, Operation Christmas Child has collected and delivered more than 186 million gift-filled shoeboxes to children in more than 160 countries and territories.